ngabble/100-days-of-code/log.md

 **Thoughts:** I tried brute force yet again.
 It worked for almost all of the solutions, so my code was sound, which felt good, but it timed-out at large n values :(

 **Link to work:** [Day03 Work](https://github.com/ngabble/100DaysOfCode)

+### Day 4: May 24, 2019

+**Today's Progress**: I did more documentation.
+Gantt Charts, CRUD Matrixes, and more USE Case Diagrams.

+**Thoughts:** I've really been enjoying exploring all of these different ways to visualise systems and projects.

+**Link to work:** I still need to figure out the best way to put in my non-code work.